ActianCorp/integration-platform-docs/docs/integration-manager/quickstart-install.md

 2. Right-click the downloaded installer file (integration-manager-3.x.x.exe) and select "Run as Administrator".

    :::note
       If you have a previous 3.x.x version installed, you will be prompted to uninstall first.
-Uninstall will shutdown running services and prepare for library updates, it will NOT remove or alter ProgramData (conf files, logs, etc.).
+Uninstalling will shutdown running services and prepare for library updates, it will NOT remove or alter ProgramData (conf files, logs, etc.).
+See [Uninstallation](#unistallation) below.
    :::

 3. Accept the License Agreement.